enricomanlapig/hugo-apero-website/content/noodlings/branching-with-latex/index.markdown

-I've been a fan of LaTeX for a long time.
-It's so flexible and beautiful and light.
-And, when I discovered LyX in graduate school, I had found my happy place.
-When I started teaching, LyX was my go-to typesetting tool.
+I've been a fan of LaTeX for a long, long time.
+It's flexible, light, and it produces beautiful text.
+When I discovered [LyX](https://lyx.org) in graduate school, I thought had found my happy place.
+In industry, nothing was better for documenting the behavior of financial assets.
+And, when I started teaching, LyX was my go-to typesetting tool for pretty much everything.

-With the rise of Markdown and RMarkdown over the last few years, I've grown typeset-curious.
-RMarkdown great for taking notes and writing things that were R-centric.
-And it's the only way to teach R-centric classes.
-But for classes that don't require R, I would always go back to LyX.
+With the rise of Markdown and [RMarkdown](https://rmarkdown.rstudio.com/), though, I've grown typeset-curious.
+RMarkdown is great for adding commentary to my R analyses and, in my opinion, it's the only way to teach R-centric classes.
+For classes that don't require R, I would always go back to LyX.

 Why?
 What's so great about LyX?
 Lots!
-For all the good stuff (the math!), writing in LyX is the same as writing LaTeX.
-But the focus on "What You See Is What you Mean" makes your text much more readable.
+For all the good stuff (read: the math!), writing in LyX is the same as writing in LaTeX.
+LyX's "What You See Is What you Mean" philosophy, though, makes your text more readable.
+You don't have to interpret the code, you just read it.
 For all the annoying stuff, LyX just gets it done.
-Tables are more convenient to work with than in LaTeX.
-Footnotes, images, lists, and referencing - LyX just deals with it.
+Tables are more convenient to work with than in LaTeX, too.
+You want to merge cells or add a couple of borders?
+Easy.
+Footnotes, images, definitions, formatting, lists, and referencing - LyX just deals with it.
 No more annoying syntax errors!

-My all time favorite feature of LyX, though, is *branches*.
+My all time favorite feature of LyX, especially as an instructor, is *branches*.
 You can create one branch for student space and another branch for yourself.
 I can share prompts with students and keep answers and talking points for myself.
-These branches are precision instruments, too.
-You can branch a single entry in a table.
+There's no repeating yourself - you just put your comments in another branch and you're good to go.
+Branches are precision instruments, too.
+You can just as easily branch a paragraph, a single character, or even single entry in a table if you want to.

-But the incredible people at RStudio have created an keep adding features to their own IDE.
-RMarkdown continues to develop and, *gulp*, it can do almost everything that LyX and LaTeX can do.
+At the same time, the incredible people at [RStudio](https://www.rstudio.com/) keep adding features to their own IDE: RStudio Desktop.
+It's arguably the industry standard IDE for anyone working in R. Its community is engaged and enthusiastic so RStudio and RMarkdown is constantly developing and improving and, *gulp*, it can do almost everything that LyX+LaTeX can do.
 Readability?
 Check!
 Table support?
 Check!
 Lists, images, referencing?
 Check!
 Check!
-Check!
+Check![^1]

+[^1]: In many ways it can many things LyX and LaTeX don't do very well.
+I've never had much success with [Sweave](https://wiki.lyx.org/Glossary/Sweave) or doing algebra with [Maxima](https://maxima.sourceforge.io/), for example.

-And so, like a fanatic, I'm holding out because of LyX's branches.
-I had dabbled in it before.
-I knew you could parameterise code chunks so some chunks would evaluate and others would not.
-With the ability to call images from a chunk, it's almost there.
-Some plain text would, theoretically be possible.
-But how would you pass an equation or a table?
+So, like a fanatic, I'm holding out because of LyX's branches.
+I had briefly looked into parameterising code chunks in R.  I know you can some evaluate some chunk and not others  With the ability to call images from a chunk, RMarkdown is almost almost there.
+I could `kable` a table, but I'd have to construct an object first.
+Meh.
+And text would be annoying.
+Plain text through `paste` is fine but  But how would you pass an equation, a proof, or a table?

 As part of my peek into social media, I decided to ask Twitter.
 I wasn't sure I'd get a reply, in truth: A few of my past questions fell on deaf ears but when [@Kierisi](https://twitter.com/kierisi) retweeted my question, the internet started talking to me! 😮